Annual Review of Biophysics

 The Annual Review of Biophysics is a peer-reviewed scientific journal published annually by Annual Reviews.
 It covers all aspects of biophysics with solicited review articles.
-Ken A. Dill has been its editor since 2013.
-According to the Journal Citation Reports, the journal has a 2021 impact factor of 19.763 ranking it first out of 72 journals in the category "Biophysics".
+As of 2023, Annual Review of Biophysics is being published as open access, under the Subscribe to Open model.
+As of 2024, the editor became Jané Kondev.
+As of 2025, according to the Journal Citation Reports, the journal has a 2024 impact factor of 13.7 ranking it second out of 79 journals in the category "Biophysics".

 History

 The Annual Review of Biophysics and Bioengineering was first published in 1972 by Annual Reviews in collaboration with the Biophysical Society.
 Its inaugural editor was Manuel F. Morales.
 In 1985, the name of the journal was changed to Annual Review of Biophysics and Biophysical Chemistry, followed by another name change in 1992 to Annual Review of Biophysics and Biomolecular Structure.
 In 2008 the journal obtained its current title.

 Abstracting and indexing

 The journal is abstracted and indexed in Scopus, Science Citation Index Expanded, BIOSIS Previews, Embase, MEDLINE, and Academic Search, among others.